,

 Yet every new year holds such great promise.

 Everything seems possible.
 Everything should change.
 At the same time, the world seems so far away.
-The quiet days throw us back on ourselves.
-We are torn between what we want to do and what everyday life demands of us.
+The quiet days throw me back on myself.
+I am torn between what I want to do and what everyday life demands of me.

-Maybe you’re like me: in January we can easily feel disconnected from the world and sometimes even from ourselves.
-And yet an amazing amount happens in January.
+Maybe you’re like me: in January, I feel slightly disconnected from the world and sometimes even from myself.
+Yet an amazing amount happens in January.
 Just not loudly.
 The world withdraws in January.
 But it is not silent.

 There’s only one thing to do now: listen

-This makes it much easier for us to recognize that everything is alive and we are connected to everything.
-Especially in artistic work, all elements are in contact with each other.
+Because this is perhaps how I experience the opportunity to recognize: everything is alive and I am connected to everything.
+Especially in my artistic work, all elements are in contact with each other.

 Round silver-plated chain pendant with a handmade pair of birds made from dried plant remains on a designed front surface.
 Designed by Magdalena Hohlweg